 Oonagh E. Fitzgerald was director of international law at CIGI from April 2014 to February 2020.
 In this role, she established and oversaw CIGI’s international law research agenda, which included policy-relevant research on issues of international economic law, environmental law, IP law and innovation, and Indigenous law.

-Teresa Scassa is a senior fellow with CIGI’s International Law Research Program.
+Teresa Scassa is a CIGI senior fellow.
 She is also the Canada Research Chair in Information Law and Policy and a full professor at the University of Ottawa’s Law Faculty, where her groundbreaking research explores issues of data ownership and control.
-Teresa is an award-winning scholar, and is the author and editor of five books, and over 65 peer-reviewed articles and book chapters.
-She has a track record of interdisciplinary collaboration to solve complex problems of law and data, and is currently part of the Geothink research partnership.